Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Conclusions and Outlooks

 \section{Conclusions and Outlooks}

 We have investigated the orbit evolution of a binary system containing a gravitational atom, based on a more comprehensive model for the binary's off-resonant orbit dynamics taking into account both the dynamical friction and the intrinsic mass depletion of the boson cloud.
-In this modeling, GA of spin-0,1,2 bosons are treated on equal footing, which enable us to contrast the differences of the binary's effective dissipative power for the different SR states.
+In this modeling, GA of spin-0, -1 and -2 bosons are treated on equal footing, which enable us to contrast the differences of the binary's effective dissipative power for the different SR states.

 One of our main motivations is to quantify the importance of the cloud mass depletion at large radius, which are relevant for early phase of binary evolution and also the resonance events.
-We find that DF could typically dominates in the small radius, but unless the GA is in the vector or tensor SR ground state with large enough cloud mass, the critical radius of outspiral is determined by the balance between cloud mass depletion and binary GW emission.
-By requiring the fine and hyperfine resonances to happen only during inspiral, upper limits are imposed on the cloud mass before the resonance, which can already be small for typical model parameters of the scalar 211 to 21-1 transition.
-We present an exact solution for the orbit evolution under $P_{DC}+P_{gw}$, showing that for binary system with a small mass ratio, even a small cloud mass could significantly slow down the inspiral process or even make the companion outspiral.
-This implies that not only the cloud mass depletion itself, but also the DC effects on the orbit evolution should be considered for a reasonable estimation of the cloud mass.
+We find that DF could typically dominate at the small radius.
+But unless the GA is in the vector or tensor SR ground state with large enough cloud mass, the critical radius of outspiral is determined by the balance between cloud mass depletion and binary GW emission.
+By requiring the fine and hyperfine resonances to happen only during inspiral, upper limits are imposed on the cloud mass before the resonance, which for example can already be small for typical model parameters of the scalar 211 to 21-1 transition.
+We present an exact solution for the circular orbit evolution under $P_{DC}+P_{gw}$, showing that for binary system with a small mass ratio, even a small cloud mass could significantly slow down the inspiral process, or for a large enough cloud mass make the companion outspiral.
+This implies that not only the cloud mass depletion itself, but also the DC effects on the orbit evolution may need to be considered for a reasonable estimation of the cloud mass.